 Intro

-While observing top-sportsmen we noticed that they had similar facial characteristics, namely eyes surrounded by masking elements (1.1 The Facial Masking Alpha Channel).
+While observing top-sportsmen I noticed that they had similar facial characteristics; eyes more significantly surrounded by masking/aligning elements.

-At first we simulated this facial masking by laying a finger on the intersection between our eyes and looked at al types of (moving) subjects to see what influence was on our sight.
+I simulated this by simply laying a finger on the intersection between my eyes and just looked around to see what influence this had on my sight.
 The result for me as a dyslectic was quite significant: my view was more balanced, I could look at a subject without the extra concentration.
-This was something special so we started a quest into the world of sight and dyslexia.
+This was something interesting so I started a quest into the world of sight and dyslexia.

 0.1 Left and Right Brain: function & interaction

 Ocular Dominance is the tendency to prefer visual input from one eye to the other, like right or left handedness.
 In binocular vision there is an effect of Parallax and therefore the dominant eye is the one that is primarily relied on for precise positional information.
-Dominance switches from the right eye (detail) to the left eye (global), just like walking.
+Focus can change from the right eye (detail) to the left eye (global).

-When we aim with a weapon at a target, we close one eye to form a direct line with the target.
-When we read, the target isn't a solid object but a group of interacting letters (details) so we constantly have to make steps to understand it's meaning.
+When aiming at a target, we close one eye to form a direct line with the target.
+When we read, the target isn't a solid object but a group of interacting letters (details), we have to make visual focal balancing steps to interpret text. (more)

-Asians have view reduction close to their eyes in a horizontal and oblique way, created by the eyelids, having similar effect as a the vertical intersection for occidentals, having a horizontal hold-on.
-There is an interesting article in National Geographic about this subject: "Chinese, Americans Truly See Differently".
+An other question I had is; how asians who often haven't got a noticeable vertical intersection can align?
+Asians have view masking close to their eyes in a horizontal and often oblique way, created by the eyelids, giving them a horizontal alignment system similar to the vertical intersection for occidentals.
+There is an interesting article in National Geographic about this subject: "Chinese, Americans Truly See Differently". (more)

 Alignment is the adjustment of an object in relation with other objects.
 Our view is aligned to the facial elements that surrounds our eyes, for Asians this alignment is horizontal as they haven't got the signature intersection like occidentals, who have a vertical alignment.